MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/make.md

 # winrt::make function template ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A factory method that, when a C++/WinRT implementation type is provided as a type parameter, returns one of the following.

-- If a corresponding projected type exists for the implementation type, then the implementation is a Windows Runtime class (runtime class) implementation.
-This is the case when consuming a type implemented in a component, or consuming a type from XAML UI.
-An instance of the projected type is returned in this case.
+- If you're authoring a component to be consumed from an app, then call **make** to return the default (projected) interface of the implementation type.
+In this case, your project doesn't contain a projected type.
-- If there is no projected type, then the implementation is being consumed locally.
-In this case, the default (projected) interface of the implementation type is returned.
+- If you're both implementing and consuming a runtime class within the same compilation unit&mdash;for example, authoring a type to be consumed from XAML UI&mdash;then call **make** to return an instance of the projected type.

 For an explanation of the implementation type and projected type concepts, see [Implementation and projected types for a C++/WinRT runtime class](/windows/uwp/cpp-and-winrt-apis/ctors-runtimeclass-activation).
 For more details, code, and a walkthrough of calling **make** in practice, see [XAML; binding a control to C++/WinRT properties and collections](/windows/uwp/cpp-and-winrt-apis/binding-prop-collection#add-a-property-of-type-booksku-to-mainpage).
 Also see [make_self](make-self.md).